jdillard/generative-art/README.md

 [[WEBSITE]](https://jdillard.github.io/generative-art/) || [[CODE]](https://github.com/jdillard/generative-art)

+> [!NOTE]
+>  Proposal not accepted, and all works were a work in progress.

 A collection of generative art pieces created for the _Wire Garden_ installation.

 > Wire Garden is an immersive generative art gallery that blends technology and nature, offering a tranquil space for reflection.
 > Visitors step into a serene environment where large digital displays,decorated with plants, pulse with animated art responding to Bellingham’s weather and environmental data.
 > Soft natural soundscapes, comfortable seating, and reactive lighting

 ## _Northern Lights in Mint_ (2025) [[view]](/aurora.html)